Jakubzik/rremind/README.md

 Next steps:

+[ ] Make "archive" accept a parameter specifying how old the appointments need to be for archiving.
+[ ] Make archive configurable so that it collects all archives in *one* file.
+[ ] Make archive *report* what it's doing
+[ ] "sort" command to sort the rem files chronologically.
+[ ] "put" command to add appointments.
-[ ] Make location of .rem files configurable (after first run) [ ] Accept date-range input: rremind 0..7 to show appointments of the next 7 days [ ] archive dates that are past
+[ ] Accept date-range input: rremind 0..7 to show appointments of the next 7 days.
-[ ] Make date format more flexible
+[ ] Make date format more flexible.
-[ ] Nicely formatted output
+[ ] Add nicely formatted output (for terminal).
+[ ] Add .deb package.